 In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments".
 The amendments in this ASU require the measurement and recognition of expected credit losses for financial assets held at amortized cost.
 The amendments in this ASU replace the existing incurred loss impairment model with an expected loss methodology, which will result in more timely recognition of credit losses.
 In November 2018, the FASB issued ASU No. 2018-19, "Codification Improvements to Topic 326, Financial Instruments-Credit Losses", which among other things, clarifies that receivables arising from operating leases are not within the scope of Subtopic 326-20.
 Instead, impairment of receivables arising from operating leases should be accounted for in accordance with Topic 842, Leases.
-For public entities, the amendments in these ASUs are effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-For all other entities, the amendments in this ASU are effective for fiscal years beginning to ASU 2019-10, the effective date of ASU No. 2016-13 and its subsequent updates for all other entities was deferred to for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-The adoption of this standard did not have a material impact on our consolidated financial statements.
+For public entities, the amendments in this ASU are effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2021.
+According to ASU 2019-10, the effective date of ASU No. 2016-13 and its subsequent updates for all other entities was deferred to for fiscal years beginning after December 15, 2022, including interim periods within those fiscal did not have a material impact on our consolidated financial statements.